kostuk42/CanvaS/README.md

 # CanvaS
  simply graphic editor

- Field for drawing is limited by yellow dashed line, type of cursor <crosshair>.
+ Field for drawing is limited by yellow dashed line, type of cursor 'crosshair'.

 Navigation menu: